My Plantiful Cooking

 • Fold the left and right edges in, and continue rolling firmly until it is sealed.

-• Repeat for the remaining ingredients, serve and enjoy your Thai fresh spring rolls!
+• Repeat for the remaining ingredients.
+Thai spring rolls are best served fresh.

 Notes